 2 Corinthians 9:5a (NKJV) – Therefore I thought it necessary to exhort the brethren to go to you ahead of time, and prepare your generous gift beforehand…

-Paul asks that the Corinthians give now, before the men come to get it.
+Paul asks that the Corinthians give now before the men show up.

 That is one of Satan’s great tactics.
-He says, “Yes, it is a good thing to give, but you really need to make sure that you don’t hurt your ability to pay bills and take care of your needs.
+He says, “Yes, it is a good thing to give, but you need to ensure that you do not hurt your ability to pay bills and take care of your needs.
 So, be careful.
 Do you really have enough to live and give?”

 And add to that, verse 12…